awsdocs/aws-kms-developer-guide/doc_source/create-keystore.md

 When the procedure is successful, the new custom key store appears in the list of custom key stores in the account and Region\.
 If it is unsuccessful, an error message appears that describes the problem and provides help on how to fix it\.
 If you need more help, see [Troubleshooting a custom key store](fix-keystore.md)\.

 **Next**: New custom key stores are not automatically connected\.
-Before you can create customer master keys \(CMKs\) in the custom key store, you must [connect the custom key store](disconnect-keystore.md) to its associated AWS CloudHSM cluster\.
+Before you can create AWS KMS keys in the custom key store, you must [connect the custom key store](disconnect-keystore.md) to its associated AWS CloudHSM cluster\.

 ## Create a custom key store \(API\)<a name="create-keystore-api"></a>